Siddpawar9222/Obsidian-Vault/readme.md

 ## Contributing

 Your contributions are welcome!
-Here’s how you can help:
+Here's how you can help:

 1. **Raise an Issue:** If you spot any mistakes or have suggestions, please raise an issue detailing the problem or enhancement.
 2. **Fork and Create a Pull Request:** If you want to directly contribute, fork this repository, make your changes, and create a pull request.
 Please ensure your changes are well-documented.